ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 <br>
 <h2>Humanistic Framework</h2>

-These fields encompass finance, economics, history, etc. In here, the key unit is the actor/person/entity.
-These actors will perform actions based off a perspective or view.
-The key prompts can be based on asking _why_:
+These fields encompass finance, economics, history, etc. In here, the key node is a composite of a behavior, an entity/actor, and a view.
+We draw connections to build a _situation_ to other nodes.
+A cheap heuristic would be to ask _who_, _what_ and _why_.

-1. Who are the actors/people involved in this situation?
-2. Why did they act like this or think like this?

-Then, we can understand the situation historically, by connecting the dots by asking why someone did this or why someone has this view.
-Or we can project it forward, by understanding how it will evolve in the future after understanding the historical evolution.
+An example is fundamental analysis.
+In this case, one tries to forecast how a _situation_ will play out, by constructing a graph of actors/behaviors, analyzing how a situation has evolved to a current point, then taking a view on how it will evolve into the future.
+This basically means trying to correctly predict human behavior in a low-dimensional fashion: so-and-so thinks this way, so he/she will do this.

 <blockquote>
 <p>My framework is built on two propositions.
 The first is that in situations that have thinking <i>participants</i>, the participants’ <i>views</i> of the world never perfectly correspond to the actual state of affairs.